Draft Beneficiary Mitigation Plan

 - Forklifts and port cargo handling equipment

-- Matching funds for projects eligible under the Diesel Emission Reduction Act (DERA)
+- Voluntary matching funds for projects eligible under the Diesel Emission Reduction Act (DERA)

-Please complete the Contact Form and submit comments to AEA regarding your interest in the National ZEV Plan and the Mitigation Trust.
+Please submit comments to AEA regarding your interest in the National ZEV Plan and the Mitigation Trust.